andywer/laravel-js-localization/README.md

     public function register()
     {
+        Event::listen('JsLocalization.registerMessages', function()
+        {
             JsLocalizationHelper::addMessagesToExport(array(
                 // list the keys of the messages here, similar
                 // to the 'messages' array in the config file ));
+        });
     }

     /* ... */